Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Constructing groups with prescribed outer automorphisms

 The main goal of this section is to prove the following embedding result, which plays a crucial role in the proof of Corollary \ref{Out}.

 \begin{prop} Every countable group can be embedded in a quotient group $S/M$, where both $S$ and $M$ are finitely generated and $S$ is residually finite and torsion-free. \end{prop}

-The proof of the proposition is based on the deep theory of groups acting on cubical complexes developed by Wise, Haglund-Wise, and Agol.
+The proof of the proposition is based on small cancellation theory and deep results on groups acting on cubical complexes obtained by Wise, Haglund-Wise, and Agol.

+We begin by recalling the definition of the small cancellation condition used below.
+Let $W$ be a word in the alphabet $\{x_1, x_1^{-1}, x_2, x_2^{-1}, \ldots \} $.
+One says that $W$ is \emph{reduced} if it contains no subwords of the form $x_ix_i^{-1}$ and $x_i^{-1}x_i$ and \emph{cyclically reduced} if every cyclic shift of $W$ is reduced.
+When talking about group presentations, we always assume that relators are cyclically reduced.
+A group presentation

+is said to be \emph{symmetric} if for every word $R\in \mathcal R$, all cyclic shifts of $R^{\pm 1}$ belong to $\mathcal R$.
+If the presentation (\ref{eq-pres}) is not symmetric, by its \emph{symmetrization} we mean the presentation obtained by adding all cyclic shifts of $R^{\pm 1}$ for all $R\in \mathcal R$ to the set of relators.
+A symmetric presentation (\ref{eq-pres}) satisfies the $C^\prime(\lambda)$ \emph{small cancellation condition} for some $\lambda \in [0, 1]$ if any common initial subword $U$ of two distinct words $R,S\in \mathcal R$ satisfies

+where $\| \cdot \| $ denotes the number of letters in the corresponding word.
+A non-symmetric group presentation satisfies $C^\prime(\lambda)$ if so does its symmetrization.

 In the paper \cite{Wis}, Wise proved that every finitely presented $C^\prime(1/6)$ group acts geometrically (i.e., properly cocompactly) on a CAT(0) cube complex.
 Agol \cite{A} showed that every hyperbolic group $G$ acting geometrically on a CAT(0) cubical complex satisfies certain additional conditions, which imply that $G$ is residually finite by the work of Haglund and Wise \cite{HW}.
 Since finitely presented $C^\prime(1/6)$ groups are hyperbolic, we obtain the following.

 \begin{thm}[Wise, Haglund-Wise, Agol] Every finitely presented $C^\prime(1/6)$ group is residually finite. \end{thm}

 It is worth noting that Theorem \ref{Thm:WHWA} does not extend to finitely generated (but not necessarily finitely presented) $C^\prime (1/6)$ groups.